First-party device IDs in Web SDK

 You can either use first-party device IDs, or you can use third-party cookies, but you cannot use both features simultaneously.

-This document covers how to configure first-party device IDs for your Platform Web SDK implementation.
+This document explains how to configure first-party device IDs for your Web SDK implementation.

 Prerequisites